Are you a mulled wine glass half-full kinda gal?

 If so, you’ll love this article where we focus on all the good things about being a single mother at Christmas.

-Or, if you’re concerned about Christmas as a single mum, keep reading and get into a merry mindset to help you survive the festive season.
+If you’re concerned about Christmas as a single mum, keep reading and get into a merry mindset to help you survive the festive season.

 If you are a sole parent this Christmas, you hold the sleigh reigns mumma.
 Meaning you have complete control over how the festivities unfold for you and your children.
 How exciting is that?!
 You can create new Christmas traditions and plan the lead-up and the day itself however you see fitting.

 As a co-parent who shares Christmas with your children’s dad, that’s fine too.
 Make sure you have parenting orders in place so everyone knows the plan for Christmas nice and early.
-If you don’t, start the conversation now to organise who has who when.
+If you don’t, start the conversation early to organise who has who when.
 Then, start your party planning for the Christmas period.

 It might be that you won’t have your kids on Christmas morning this year which is a bitter pill to swallow for many single parents.
 But, instead of wallowing in a winter wonderland, plan those morning celebrations for another time.